zhengxuhao/IBS-GWAS/README.md

  A graph **raw-GWA-data.imiss-vs-het.pdf** will be generated for checking missing calling rates and heterozygosity rate of all individuals.
  A file **fail-imisshet-qc.txt** will be generated containing family IDs and individual IDs of all these individuals to remove.

- 3. Identification of duplicated or related individuals
+####3.
+Identification of duplicated or related individuals

-####Pruning data to reduce the number of markers to reduce computational complexity
+**A. Pruning data to reduce the number of markers to reduce computational complexity**

- *Using a window of 50 variants and a shift of 5 variants between windows, with an r2 cut-off of 0.2:
+ * Using a window of 50 variants and a shift of 5 variants between windows, with an r2 cut-off of 0.2:
- *Strong LD region will be excluded based on “high-LD-regions.txt”.
+ * Strong LD region will be excluded based on “high-LD-regions.txt”.

 In shell, type:
 >plink --file raw-GWA-data --exclude high-LD-regions.txt --range --indep-pairwise 50 5 0.2 --out raw-GWA-data

-####Generating IBS matrix
+**B. Generating IBS matrix＊＊

  In shell, type:
 >plink --bfile raw-GWA-data --extract raw-GWA-data.prune.in --genome --out raw-GWA-data